backdrop-contrib/slick/README.txt

-  o Fade option with slideToShow > 1 will screw up. o variableWidth ignores slidesToShow. o Too much centerPadding at small device affects slidesToShow.
+  o Fade option with slideToShow > 1 will screw up. o variableWidth ignores slidesToShow. o Too much centerPadding at small device affects slidesToShow. o Infinite option will create duplicates or clone slides which look more
+    obvious if slidesToShow > 1.
+Simply disable it if not desired.

 UNKNOWN ISSUES